If you’re searching for the best itineraries to travel in Tanzania, you have come to the right place!

 Apart from the amazing view of this mountain from the park, it is also the best place to view the highest mountain in Africa, Mount Kilimanjaro.

-The view is astonishing at the Mount Meru so be careful unless otherwise, you may stay there for longer hours.
+The view is astonishing at the Mount Meru so be careful unless otherwise, you may stay there for long hours.

-In the late afternoon, you may return to Ambureni coffee lodge for dinner and overnight.
-Don’t forget to read more about Arusha National Park here
+In the late afternoon, you may return to the Ambureni coffee lodge for dinner and overnight.

 Day 2: Lake Manyara National Park